Zelensky shakes Europe by the scruff in emotional speech ringing with home truths

 The World Economic Forum was silent at the rebuke.
 Global leaders, business titans, European bureaucrats, squirmed.

-Here they were faced with the grizzled figure that Vladimir Putin’s special forces have consistently failed to kill who leaders a nation freezing at home at -20C while its soldiers defend Europe and had to swallow their diminished proportions.
+Here they were faced with the grizzled figure that Vladimir Putin’s special forces have consistently failed to kill, who leads a nation freezing at home at -20C while its soldiers defend Europe and had to swallow their diminished proportions.

 They had failed to come up with a united front on Greenland, he told them.
 They had failed to support the “bloodbath” in Iran.
 He was grateful for the support Ukraine had had – but he was looking for more from Europe in an age when the old order was being torn up.